rafaelgm/Octavim/README.md

 This plugin makes it possible to control Octave through Vim.
 It has two main features:

-- It tries to understand cell blocks (%% in Matlab), allowing to navigate between them.
+- It tries to understand cell blocks (`%%` in Matlab), allowing to navigate between them.
 - It allows to run the selected text, the current cell or the entire file.

-## Using
+## Usage

-Open a .m file on Vim and open Octave (personally I prefer to position their windows side by side).
+Open a `.m` file on Vim and open Octave (personally I prefer to position their windows side by side).
 To navigate between cell blocks (if any), press this while in normal mode:
 - `ctrl+j`: jumps to the next cell
 - `ctrl+k`: jumps to the previous cell